 Animal consumption only.

-Elitox is not a Saccharomyces product like Mycosorb A+, the other fungal toxin binder.
-If you would like to learn more about the different Saccharomyces products like Mycosorb A+, Postbiotic Gut Support (Diamond V XPC) and brewers yeast, this article will help:Â
+The different types of toxin binders are discussed.
+If you would like to learn more about the different Saccharomyces products like Mycosorb A+, Postbiotic Gut Support and brewers yeast, this article will help:Â

 According to the manufacturer, Impextraco: